georgringer/google_signin/Readme.md

 - Add the client ID
 - Enable BE/FE

+For organsations, add your organisation name and choose an existing backend user as a template for new users.
+A new user will automatically be created when logging in with a google account assigned to the organisation.

 # Bugs & upcoming features

 Take a look at the open issues at https://github.com/georgringer/google_signin/issues.